Keshav-1803/Library-Book-Management-System/README.md

 ### Project Structure
 ```
 .
+├── node_modules
+├── src
     ├── controllers
     │   └── libraryController.mjs
     ├── models
     │   └── libraryModel.mjs
     ├── routes
     │   └── route.mjs
     ├── index.mjs
+├── package-lock.json
+├── package.json
-└── package.json
+└── README.md
 ```

 ### Notes
 - Make sure to have MongoDB installed and running on your machine.
 - Update the MongoDB connection string in `index.mjs` with your database credentials.

 This Library Book Management System backend provides a simple and efficient way to manage books in a library.
-Feel free to explore and customize it according

- to your needs.
+Feel free to explore and customize it according to your needs.

-For any questions or issues, please reach out!
+---